 Early Life and Education

-Tamara Hughes Gustavson was born in 1961 in the Los Angeles area, California.
+Tamara Hughes Gustavson was born in 1961 in the Los Angeles area.
 She is the daughter of B. Wayne Hughes, co-founder of Public Storage, and Marjorie McKechnie.
-She graduated from San Marino High School in 1979.
-She attended the University of Southern California, graduating in 1983 with a Bachelor of Science in public affairs.
+Gustavson attended San Marino High School, graduating in 1979.
+She then pursued higher education at the University of Southern California (USC), where she was a member of the Pi Beta Phi sorority, graduating in 1983 with a Bachelor of Science in public affairs.

 Rise to Success